MicrosoftDocs/fabric-docs/docs/real-time-hub/add-source-google-cloud-pub-sub.md

 ---
 title: Get events from Google Cloud Pub/Sub in Real-Time hub
 description: This article describes how to get events from Google Cloud Pub/Sub as an event source in Fabric Real-Time hub.
 author: ahartoon
 ms.author: anboisve
 ms.topic: how-to
+ms.custom:
+  - build-2024
 ms.date: 05/21/2024
 ---